How to open up a salon safely

 Preparing the treatment area

 Treatment areas need to be at least two metres away from each other, or one metre with risk mitigation .
 If your workstations are permanently stationed closer than this to each other, you may need to consider taping off areas and reducing your capacity.
-Use floor marking tape to mark out each work area and to show customers and other staff how far back they should stand from each area.
+Use floor stickers to mark out each work area and to show customers and other staff how far back they should stand from each area.

 If treatment areas cannot be spaced two metres apart, you may wish to invest in some counter standing or floor standing transparent screens, which provide a safe barrier between customers, especially when used in conjunction with face masks and shields.
 This allows for good social interaction with others, while still maintaining social distancing.
 This is an ideal solution for hairdressers and barbers.